GabrielPedroza/GabrielPedroza/README.md

 * Involved with **INIT** @ FIU to make an impact ❤️
 * Deepening my knowledge in FullStack Software Engineering 🤩
-* Working on homework/studying for exams 🤓
+* Currently learning about infrastructure 🤓
 * Selling my soul on **Leetcode** 🫣

 <hr>